rivol/django-widgy/docs/tutorials/widgy-mezzanine-tutorial.rst

     COMPRESS_ENABLED = True

     COMPRESS_PRECOMPILERS = (
-        ('text/x-scss', 'django_pyscss.compressor.DjangoScssFilter'),
+        ('text/x-scss', 'django_libsass.SassCompiler'),
     )

 .. note::

     Widgy requires that django-compressor be configured with a precompiler for ``text/x-scss``.
-Widgy uses the django-pyscss_ package for easily integrating the pyScss_ library with Django.
+Widgy uses the django-libsass_ package for easily integrating the libsass_ library with Django.

 .. note::